 Using your ND filter to cut out light will work for photographing a scene, but it won’t help much with focusing the scene.
 What you see in your live view or viewfinder will be too dark.

-Set your focus without the filter, and switch to manual focusing to ensure you don’t change it.
+Set your focus without the filter, and switch to manual focus to ensure you don’t change it.

 Take a test shot and look it over by zooming into the image.
-This will allow you to fix any errors before proceeding to capture a 30-minute exposure.
+This test shot will allow you to fix any errors before proceeding to capture a 30-minute exposure.

 Taking the Shot

-There are two ways of calculating the exposure times, and both will give you the same result.
+How do you calculate long exposure?
+There are two ways of calculating the exposure time, and both will give you the same result.
 Learning the harder technique will help you understand how we get to the final exposure time.

 So, if you use a shutter speed of 1/30, it extends to 32 seconds.
 1/125 will become 8 seconds.

 And there you have it.
-Get out there and start practicing.
+Get out there and start practising.
 Try, try and try again until it becomes perfect.
-Monitor your first exposure, and change the shutter speed according to the photograph.
+Don’t forget to monitor your first exposure, and change the shutter speed according to the image.